 Install and test the app in a Sandbox environment

 If you’d like, you can test the integration safely first.
-Just select ‘Sandbox’ from the dropdown menu, then go ahead and test the integration.
+Just select ‘Install using sandbox’ from the dropdown when installing the app:

 Once installed you can map the qualification data that you want to sync between Intercom and Salesforce.
 Custom qualification data can also be mapped by selecting the corresponding Salesforce field here: